Clemapfel/mousetrap/docs/04_widgets.md

 ## What is a widget?

 When creating a GUI, widgets are the central element to any and all applications.
 In general, a widget is anything that can be rendered on screen.
-Often, widgets have a way of interacting with them, for example, in the cas of `Button`, the widget is rendered to screen as a filled rectangle and the user can click on it to emit a signal.
+Often wigdets are **interactable**, which means that the user can trigger behavior by interacting with the widget.
+In the case of `Button`, the widget is rendered to screen as a filled rectangle and it is interactable because the user can click that rectangle to trigger an animation and emit signal `clicked`.

 ## Widget Signals